Hiring your first employee as a tradesperson in the UK

 When does taking someone on make sense?

-Most tradespeople reach a point where turning down work or rushing jobs feels wrong.
-You are at capacity, you are leaving money on the table, and you know you could do better work with an extra pair of hands.
+Most tradespeople hit a point where turning down work or rushing jobs feels wrong.
+You are at capacity, leaving money on the table, and you know that with an extra pair of hands, your work quality could improve.
 That is the moment to think seriously about hiring.

-But hiring a full-time employee is a significant commitment — both financially and legally.
-It is not just about wages.
+However, hiring a full-time employee is a significant commitment, both financially and legally.
+It's not just about wages.
 You take on responsibilities for PAYE tax, National Insurance, workplace pensions, holiday pay, sick pay, and employment law.
 Getting it right from the start matters.
-Getting it wrong is expensive.
+Mistakes can be costly, both in terms of money and time.

 Employee or subcontractor?